tartley/resume/Jonathan-Hartley-résumé.md

 I'm an experienced software developer, a back-end generalist specializing in Python.

-I am both an individual contributor, and a technical lead of small, happy teams.
-I deliver business value by putting working features into production on a predictable schedule.
+I enjoy roles as both an individual contributor, and hands-on technical lead of small, happy teams, where I deliver business value by putting reliable, maintainable features into production on a predictable schedule (e.g. see "made.com" below.)

-I'm test obsessed, having been reborn mid-career in a hardcore TDD/pairing environment.

 I create mentoring relationships and high trust environments, believing in compassion and integrity.
 I forge great team spirit and raise morale by building strong, jovial